 When leaving the city, you can usually show up and find a bus departing within a few hours for wherever you're headed, especially if it's another major city such as Bogota or Medellin.

-The exception is national holidays when a larger number of Colombians are traveling around the country.
+The exception is national holidays when a more significant number of Colombians are traveling around the country.